NoelKocheril/Python101/Lesson 02/Lesson02.md

 FavoritePlaces = ["Denny's", "Home", "Gym"]
 ```

-The above code creates three separate variables, one that is a String that contains my name, and one that contains my current age, and the last one that contains a list of my favorite places.
+The above code creates three separate variables, one that is a string that contains my name, and one that contains my current age, and the last one that contains a list of my favorite places.

 We can use these variables at a later point in our code, for example: